flintrocks/flint/docs/language_guide.md

 Even though the [Ethereum](https://www.ethereum.org/) platform requires smart contract programmers to ensure the correct behaviour of their program before deployment, it has not seen a language designed with safety in mind.
 Solidity and others do not tailor for Ethereum’s unique programming model and instead, mimic existing popular languages like JavaScript, Python, or C, without providing additional safety mechanisms.

 Flint changes that, as a new programming language built for easily writing safe Ethereum smart contracts.
 Flint is approachable to both experienced and new Ethereum developers, and presents a variety of security features.
-The core of the syntax is based around [the Swift language](https://swift.org/).
+Much of the language syntax is inspired by [the Swift language](https://swift.org/), making it more approachable than Solidity.

 For a quick start, please have a look at the [Installation](#installation) section first, followed by the [Example](#example) section.